My Government-Issued Girlfriend Can't Be This Cute!

 Noriko tucked a locket of long hair behind her ear.
 "It's just that—I don't think my mind is in a good place right now, or maybe it never was."

-I wasn't sure how to respond.
+I wasn't sure exactly how to respond.
 "Um, if there's anything I can help with just let me know, doesn't matter what."

 "Thanks, maybe I'll hold you to that."
 She beamed another smile at me and sat up.